ruanklein/synapseq/contrib/amplitude-sculpting/README.md

 - During deep meditation: theta rises, alpha softens, gamma pulses faintly
 - During sleep onset: delta slowly overtakes beta and alpha in amplitude

-By shaping **amplitude curves** across phases, you guide the brain as if it were **naturally shifting** state—without forcing sharp transitions that can feel artificial or even cause agitation.
+By shaping **amplitude curves** across phases, you guide the brain as if it were **naturally shifting** state, without forcing sharp transitions that can feel artificial or even cause agitation.

 ---

-### 🔄 3.
-Gradual Sculpting Prevents Cognitive Resistance
+### 3. Gradual Sculpting Prevents Cognitive Resistance

 Sudden frequency jumps (e.g., 10 Hz to 4 Hz) can: